 A. In its landmark decision in Widmar v.
-Vincent, the Supreme Court held that the University of Missouri-Kansas City could not condition campus access on religious groups' promise not to engage in religious speech.
+Vincent, the Supreme Court held that the University of Missouri - Kansas City could not condition campus access on religious groups' promise not to engage in religious worship and instruction.

 In the late 1970s, some university administrators began to claim that the Establishment Clause would be violated if religious student groups were allowed to meet in empty classrooms to discuss their religious beliefs on the same basis as other student groups were allowed to meet to discuss their political, social, or philosophical beliefs.
 The administrators claimed that merely providing heat and light in these unused classrooms gave impermissible financial support to the students' religious beliefs, even though free heat and light were provided to all student groups.
-The administrators also claimed that college students were "impressionable" and would believe that the university endorsed religious student groups' beliefs, despite the fact that hundreds of student groups with diverse and contradictory ideological beliefs were allowed to meet.3
+The administrators also claimed that college students were "impressionable" and would believe that the university endorsed religious student groups' beliefs, despite the fact that hundreds of student groups with diverse and contradictory ideological beliefs were allowed to meet.

-The Supreme Court rejected these arguments when made by the University of Missouri - Kansas City in the landmark case of Widmar v.
-Vincent.4 In an 8-1 ruling, the Court held that UMKC violated the religious student associations' speech and association rights by "discriminat[ing] against student groups and speakers based on their desire to use a generally open forum to engage in religious worship and discussion.
-These are forms of speech and association protected by the First Amendment."5 In other words, religious student groups have a First Amendment right to meet on public university campuses for religious speech and association.
+The Supreme Court rejected these arguments when made by the University of Missouri --Kansas City in the landmark case of Widmar v.
+Vincent.
+In an 8-1 ruling, the Court held that UMKC violated the religious student associations' speech and association rights by "discriminat[ing] against student groups and speakers based on their desire to use a generally open forum to engage in religious worship and discussion.
+These are forms of speech and association protected by the First Amendment."
+In other words, religious student groups have a